CloudControlSystems/KubeAdaptor/README.md

 The shell script is responsible for deploying the RBAC and resource gathering module and running this real-world workflow.
 You can set the for loop as many times as you want.
-In the end, we can obtain various of log files.
+In the end, this script automatically clean up each module and obtain various of log files.

 3. ./experiment/KubeAdaptor_test